-Goal for FY 2018: Reduce the prevalence of reported child abuse and neglect and domestic abuse in active component families.
+Goal for FY 2019: Reduce the prevalence of reported child abuse and neglect and domestic abuse in active component families.
 Provide effective treatment to strengthen family functioning in a manner that increases the competency and self-efficacy of military families.
 Maximize utilization, increase collaboration with other organizations with common risk and protective factors (SAPRO, DSPO, ODMEO, etc) and leverage innovative technology to provide increased access, improve the quality of life, and have measurable impact and positive outcomes that result in improved military readiness and resilience.

 Results: Targeted resources and evidence-based programs will reduce the prevalence of child abuse and neglect and domestic abuse.
 Continued technological enhancements to include web-sites, blogs, apps to increase access to families and support their healthy family functioning.
 A collection of data and metrics with which to perform analysis to determine gaps and redundancies.
-Collaboration with CDC and DoD Sexual Assault Prevention and Response Office (SAPRO) to develop another NISVS military study with the goal of implementation in 2017.
+Collaboration with CDC and DoD Sexual Assault Prevention and Response Office (SAPRO) to continue another NISVS military study.